WICG/shape-detection-api/README.md

 * Fun! you can map glasses, funny hats and other overlays on top of the detected faces

-* QR/barcode detection can be used for quick user registration, e.g. for [voting purposes](https://twitter.com/RegistertoVote/status/733123511128981508).

 * QR codes can be used as markers to overlay synthetic Augmented Reality objects (see e.g. [here](http://www.multidots.com/augmented-reality/)).

 ## Current Workarounds :wrench:

 Some Web Apps -gasp- run Face Detection in Javascript.
-A performance comparison of some such libraries can be found [here](https://github.com/mtschirs/js-objectdetect#performance).
+A performance comparison of some such libraries can be found [here](https://github.com/mtschirs/js-objectdetect#performance) (note that this performance evaluation does not include e.g. WebCam image acquisition and/or canvas interactions).

+Samsung Browser [has a private API](developer.samsung.com/internet): click to unfold "Overview for Android", then search for "QR code reader".

 ## Potential for misuse :money_with_wings: